-6. BYOD and Computer Access
+6 BYOD, Computer Access and CyberSafety Agreement

 Botany Downs Secondary College expects all students to bring their own device (BYOD) to support their learning.
-Students can access the internet using the wireless network on campus, and access learning materials provided by the college.
+Students can access the internet using the wireless network on campus, and access learning materials provided by the College.
 This includes access to Office 365 and Monitor Web Printing (to print to school printers).
-Learning is enhanced when a student has his/her own device, one that can be used anywhere.
-Having your own device means the student can use the device that he or she prefers and increases the amount of time a device is accessible for learning, both at college and at home.
+Learning is enhanced when a student has their own device, one that can be used anywhere.
+Having your own device means the student can use the device that they prefer and increase the amount of time a device is accessible for learning, both at College and at home.